SergiiGlad/kubernetes/README.md

-# Deploying and Scaling Microservices with Docker and Kubernetes
+# 555Deploying and Scaling Microservices with Docker and Kubernetes

 https://container.training/kube-selfpaced.yml.html#194